xulander/KamikazeGame/README.md

   + Game Description: A badass game that is eerily similar to Asteroids... what?
   + [Game Design Doc](GameDesignDoc.md)

+###IMPORTANT NOTES
+There are some functions/items I particularly don't like in the game; however, they are there for the extra credit portions for my class.
+My friend's face, the angry bird pig at the top, and the solid color backgrounds are a few examples.
+Without the solid color background changes, the original sliding background would reset once it hits its end.

 ### Compile & Run Instructions
 The grader should use the following procedure to compile and run the code: